Brandon Brennan

 Brandon Sean Michael Brennan (born July 26, 1991) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
-He has previously played in Major League Baseball (MLB) for the Seattle Mariners and Boston Red Sox.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners and Boston Red Sox, and in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.

 Amateur career

 Brennan attended Capistrano Valley High School in Mission Viejo, California.
 The Colorado Rockies selected Brennan in the 40th round of the 2010 MLB draft, but Brennan did not sign.
 Brennan attended the University of Oregon as a freshman in 2011, but took a redshirt and did not play for the Oregon Ducks.
 Brennan chose to transfer from Oregon, but as he did so too late to be eligible for a Division I school, he transferred to Orange Coast College (OCC) for his 2012 sophomore season.
 In 15 games (14 starts) at OCC in 2012, Brennan had an 11–1 win–loss record with a 1.25 earned run average (ERA).